pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Map to what I've missed or lost or <br>
 Wrongly put behind me; no <br>
-Ghosts shall haunt my closet, no <br>
+Ghosts will haunt my closet, no <br>
 Delphic dread shall find me.

 I fear no glimpse, no <br>